bartelsk/PowerDesigner/Repository/README.md

 - Interop.PdCommon
 - Interop.PdRMG (Repository Management)

-Optional:
-- Interop.PdPDM (Physical Data Models)
-- Interop.PdWSP (Workspace)

-Most of the time you can find the assemblies in `C:\Program Files\SAP\PowerDesigner 16`.
+Most of the time you can find these assemblies in the installation folder `C:\Program Files\SAP\PowerDesigner 16`.
 Make sure the assembly versions match the version of PowerDesigner you are using.